 Houseman makes use of several poetic techniques in ‘Oh Who is that Young Sinner’.
 These include anaphora, metaphor, and repetition.
 The latter, repetition, is the use and reuse of a specific technique, word, tone or phrase within a poem.
 In this case, Houseman reuses the phrase “colour of his hair” numerous times throughout the poem.
 It is an important part of the message of frivolous discrimination that he’s trying to get across.
 It also relates directly to another technique, metaphor.

 Houseman also makes use of anaphora, or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
-This can be seen most clearly in the first stanza where two lines start with “Oh” and two start with “And”.
+This can be seen most clearly in the first stanza where two lines start with “Oh” and two starts with “And”.
 The word “And” also begins two lines in the final stanza as well.

 Analysis of Oh Who is that Young Sinner